rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231002202746.png)

-Hence, the first guess was that the `csr` link is likely for uploading a CSR whereas the `crt` link is likely for downloading the signed certificate after the uploaded CSR has been processed by a certificate authority (CA) somewhere.
+Hence, I guessed that the `csr` link was likely for uploading a CSR whereas the `crt` link was likely for downloading the signed certificate after the uploaded CSR has been processed by a certificate authority (CA) somewhere.

 Searching about these links provided more details as to how they can be used: